bsmith89/resume/resume.md

 ## Grants and Fellowships ##

--   [2016-2018] Integrated Training in Microbial Systems (ITiMS) Fellowship
-    -   Co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King
+-   [2016-2018] Integrated Training in Microbial Systems (ITiMS) Fellowship co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King

--   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant which was funded for $50,000
+-   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant which was funded for $50,000.
-    -   Principal Investigator: Dr. Thomas M. Schmidt
+    Principal Investigator: Dr. Thomas M. Schmidt

 -   [2013-2014] UM Ecology & Evolutionary Biology Departmental Block Grant